Franconia: 20th century

 By contrast, the state of Thuringia was restored by the Soviets in 1945.
 On 7 October 1949 the German Democratic Republic, commonly known as East Germany, was founded.
 In 1952 in the course of the 1952 administrative reform in East Germany, the state of Thuringia was relieved of its function.
 The Soviet occupying forces exacted a high level of reparations (especially the dismantling of industrial facilities) which made the initial economic conditions in East Germany very difficult.
 Along with the failed economic policies of the GDR, this led to a general frustration that fuelled the uprising of 17 June.
 There were protests in the Franconian territories too, for example in Schmalkalden.
 The village of Mödlareuth became famous because, for 41 years, it was divided by the Inner German Border and was nicknamed 'Little Berlin.
 After Die Wende, the fall of the Berlin Wall on 9 November 1989 and reunification on 3 October 1990, made possible mainly by mass demonstrations in East Germany and local exodus of East Germans, the state of Thuringia was reformed with effect from 14 October 1990.

 In the years from 1971 to 1980 an administrative reform was carried out in Bavaria with the aim of creating more efficient municipalities (Gemeinden) and counties (Landkreise).
 Against sometimes great protests by the population, the number of municipalities was reduced by a third and the number of counties by about a half.
 Among the changes was the transfer of the Middle Franconian county of Eichstätt to Upper Bavaria.
 On 18 May 2006, the Bavarian Landtag approved the introduction of Franconia Day (Tag der Franken) in the Franconian territories of the free state.

 Since Die Wende, new markets have opened up for the Franconian region of Bavaria in the new (formerly East German) federal states and the Czech Republic, enabling the economy to recover.
 Today, Franconia is in the centre of the EU (at Oberwestern near Westerngrund; 50.117286°N 9.247768°E).

 Contemporary Franconia

 While Old Bavaria is overwhelmingly Roman Catholic, Franconia is a mixed area.
-Lower Franconia and the western half of Upper Franconia (Bamberg, Lichtenfels, Kronach) is predominantly Catholic, while most of Middle and the eastern half of Upper Franconia (Bayreuth, Hof, Kulmbach) are predominantly Protestant (Evangelical Church in Germany).
+Lower Franconia and the western half of Upper Franconia (Bamberg, Lichtenfels, Kronach) is predominantly Catholic, while most of Middle and the eastern half of Upper Franconia (Bayreuth, Hof, Kulmbach) are predominantly Protestant (Protestant Church in Germany).

 The city of Fürth in Middle Franconia historically (before the Nazi era) had a large Jewish population; Henry Kissinger was born there.